 I also like building a plan collaboratively with stakeholders, then following it through and delivering value over several years, I find that very satisfying.

 What skills do you consider essential to be a leader?

 Definitely vision and foresight.

-Resilience and the ability to communicate, to think laterally, be persuasive, sometimes being patient and pragmatic.
+Resilience and the ability to communicate, think laterally, be persuasive, and sometimes be patient and pragmatic.
 At times you need to be assertive, and balance that with kindness, support and care.
-It’s crucial to have an instinctive sense for which of those levers to deploy, to what extent and when.
+It’s crucial to have an instinctive sense of which of those levers to deploy, to what extent and when.